suave-ucsd/SuAVE-Documentation/OpenAlex_Applications.md

 To learn how to create, edit, and publish a bibliographic network to SuAVE, click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Bibliographic_Network_Publish.html).

-**Utilizing OpenAlex**
+**Utilizing Python and OpenAlex**

-For personalized uses of OpenAlex, follow the documentation [here](https://docs.openalex.org/quickstart-tutorial).
+For personalized uses of OpenAlex, look into the documentation linked [here](https://github.com/J535D165/pyalex).
+Also look at OpenAlex documentation [here]([https://github.com/J535D165/pyalex](https://docs.openalex.org/quickstart-tutorial)) to learn how to get data from OpenAlex directly.